 Transportation and Distribution Course

-This course is common in bachelor's degree programs, as well as professional certificate programs.
 Students are introduced to the effects of transportation and distribution costs on company profitability.
 They learn to take fuel, freight and labor costs into account, as well as packaging, routing and scheduling parameters.
-Topics also can include international and domestic transportation and distribution issues, security and customs regulations, short notice shipping scenarios and ways to respond to transportation delays.
+Topics also can include international and domestic transportation and distribution issues, as well as carbon emissions.